-A: A RangeBooster transmitter is a secondary transmitter which can be used to extend the operating range of the 2.4 GHz Digital wireless headphones.
+A: A RangeBooster transmitter is a secondary transmitter which can be used to extend the opera-ting range of the 2.4 GHz Digital wireless headphones.
 This is useful if you want to listen to your headphones in areas where the signal may be blocked by walls or other obstacles.
-Also, the use of RangeBooster transmitters is recommended in areas where there may be strong interference from other transmitters, microwave ovens etc. Please do not use a 5.8 GHz RangeBooster since it will not work with your 2.4 GHz headphones.
+Also, the use of RangeBooster transmitters is recommended in areas where there may be strong interference from other transmitters, microwave ovens etc.

 The RangeBooster transmitter can be placed in an area where signal reception from the main transmitter is not possible or difficult.
 It is possible to use multiple RangeBooster transmitters.
 It is necessary though to have a cable connection, preferably a coaxial cable connection, between the location of the main transmitter and any RangeBooster transmitter.
 The audio will be transmitted from the main transmitter to any RangeBooster transmitter via cable digitally, i.e. without any audio degradation.
-Please do not use a 5.8 GHz RangeBooster since it will not work with your 2.4 GHz headphones.